For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's surprising how many students aren't aware that this funding exists.

-UK universities used to offer something called the Access to Learning Fund, but officially this has been replaced.
+UK universities used to offer something called the Access to Learning Fund, but this has officially been replaced.
 That said, a number of universities still offer it – some under the same name, others under something different.

 However, the bottom line is that most unis will have some kind of hardship fund available to students who are struggling financially.
 Search in the funding section on your uni's website, or speak to the student services/union for more information.